-Fosdevirine is an investigational drug that was being studied for the treatment of HIV infection.
+Fosdevirine is an investigational drug that was being studied for the treatment of HIV.

-Fosdevirine belongs to a class (group) of HIV drugs called non-nucleoside reverse transcriptase inhibitors (NNRTIs).2 NNRTIs attach to and block an HIV enzyme called reverse transcriptase.
-(An enzyme is a protein that starts or increases the speed of a chemical reaction.)
+Fosdevirine belongs to a class (group) of HIV drugs called non-inhibitors (NNRTIs).2 NNRTIs attach to and block an HIV called reverse transcriptase.
+(An enzyme is a that starts or increases the speed of a chemical reaction.)
 By blocking reverse transcriptase, NNRTIs prevent HIV from multiplying and can reduce the amount of HIV in the body.

 How are clinical trials of investigational drugs conducted?

 Clinical trials are conducted in phases.
 Each phase has a different purpose and helps researchers answer different questions.7